bemanproject/task/docs/P3941-affinity.md

   </li>
   <li>
   The [`parallel_scheduler`](https://wg21.link/exec.par.scheduler)
-  provides an interface to a replacable implementation of a thread pool.
+  provides an interface to a replaceable implementation of a thread pool.
 The current interface allows [`parallel_scheduler`](https://wg21.link/exec.par.scheduler) to complete with `set_error_t(std::exception_ptr)` as well as with